pleasereachmeoutonmoeinxyz/Yii-TR/README.md

 transactionFactory::rollback();
 ```
 #Why:
---If you work with more than one model and need transaction in them,it can be useful to write less code.
+- If you work with more than one model and need transaction in them,it can be useful to write less code.
---It helps you to check transaction status.
+- It helps you to check transaction status.